 Traditional German Food

-Generally speaking, regions in the south, like Baden-Württemberg and Bavaria, have held onto their culinary traditions more than regions in the North.
+Generally speaking, regions in the south, like Baden-Württemberg and Bavaria, have held onto their culinary traditions more than states in the north.
 But with a little effort, you can find good German food just about anywhere you go.

 Bavaria: White Sausage and Beer (for Breakfast)